 Indeed, choosing the right lawyer can be a difficult task—but it certainly is a decision that bears some thought and consideration.
 In my practice, I often ask clients how they came to me.
 And over the years, I have found that most people spend more time reviewing and researching which restaurant or hotel to choose than they do in deciding which attorney to hire.
 Hopefully, the following will help de-mystify the process of finding and hiring a lawyer.

 Check Their Online Reputation

 First, like most things these days, use the Internet.
 A lawyer’s website can tell you a lot about the attorney (after all, the lawyer probably wrote the website and lawyers love talking about themselves!).
 The attorney’s website should give some insight into his or her background and experience.
 In addition, you should review some independent sources.
 There are great resources for reviewing attorneys such as avvo.com, lawyers.com, and martindale.com (Martindale-Hubbell is one of the oldest directories for attorneys nationwide).

 Many of the more preeminent attorneys in their field are featured in publications such as Super Lawyers or the Legal Elite by Virginia Business magazine.
 These are special publications issued annually for and about attorneys.
 Those types of special recognitions can also be found and confirmed on the web.

 Find an Attorney Who Specializes in Your Legal Matter

 It is also important that the lawyer you choose has experience handling your legal issue.
 Like medicine, law has become much more specialized.
 If you are having a will or a trust prepared, you need a lawyer who regularly handles estates.
 If you are starting a new business, your lawyer should be well versed in business law and should be able to advise you on which legal entity to choose (e.g., an LLC, a corporation, etc.).
-And if you are involved in a civil or a criminal case, you definitely want a lawyer who regularly tries cases in court.
+And if you are involved in a civil case, you definitely want a lawyer who regularly tries cases in court.